amitgroup/amitgroup/doc/source/wavelet1d.rst

 .. warning::

-    Our support for 1D Wavelet is an extension of our support for 2D Wavelets, which was created to outperform pyWavelets_ specifically on 2D wavelet transforms.
-Scroll down to the benchmarks and you will see that pyWavelets_ is faster at 1D transforms, so you might want to use that instead.
+    Our support for 1D Wavelet is an extension of our support for 2D Wavelets, which was created to outperform PyWavelets_ specifically on 2D wavelet transforms.
+Scroll down to the benchmarks and you will see that PyWavelets_ is faster at 1D transforms, so you might want to use that instead.

 Usage
 -----